The 11 Most Frequently Asked Questions About a First Pregnancy

 8. When will I start to feel my baby move?

-New moms usually start to feel their baby move between 2 and 22 weeks during their first pregnancy.
+New moms usually start to feel their baby move between 15 and 22 weeks of gestation.
 However, there’s no fixed rule, as every pregnancy is different.

 9. When should I go to the emergency room?